tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 With the [open-source project you identified](docapis_find_open_source_project.html), identify code samples in the API documentation.
 Answer the following questions:

-1. Are there code samples provided (in a particular language)?
-Which language?
+1. Are there code samples provided?
+In which languages?
 2. How many code samples are there?
 Lots?
 Just a few?
 None?
 3. Are there comments within the blocks of code?
-4. Are any parts of the code dynamically populated with the user's API keys or other user information?
-5. How do the conceptual explanations point to specific lines of code?
+4. How do the conceptual explanations point to specific lines of code?
 Is the explanation given before, during, or after the blocks of code?
+5. Do the code explanations focus more on the "why" (the decisions behind the code) or the "what" (the mechanics of the code)?